 FEDERAL MOTOR CARRIER SAFETY ADMINISTRATION - FMCSA

-The CVSA’s Roadcheck due to take place on May 4 - 6.
-Enforcement officers will be focusing on Lighting, Hours of Service, and more.
+The Commercial Vehicle Safety Alliance - CVSA’s Roadcheck is due to take place from May 16th to 18th this year.
+Enforcement officers will be focusing on anti-lock braking systems and cargo securement.

 We can now use electronic chain of custody forms for Pre-Employment and Post Accident drug testing anywhere in the country without having to send a paper form.